Xunnamius/xscripts/lib/@black-flag/extensions/README.md

 ###### `vacuousImplications`

-By default, in the special case where an option is configured with [`implies`][14], the implication will only take effect if the option/argument is given in `argv` with a non-`false` value.
+By default, an option's configured implications will only take effect if said option is given in `argv` _with a non-`false` value_.
 For example:

 ```jsonc
 {